 As a Data Controller, SEND Supported is registered with the Information Commissioner’s Office (ICO).
 Employees of SEND Supported are required to abide by the principles and procedures set out in the policy.
 The Data Protection Officers are Clair Cole and Leonie Berry who will oversee this policy and ensure employees are fully aware of their responsibilities.

 SEND Supported LLP will ensure that personal information is:

-- Not to be transferred outside the European Economic Area (EEA), unless that country or territory also ensures an adequate level of protection.
+- Not to be transferred outside the UK, unless that country or territory also ensures an adequate level of protection.